tim-band/geochron-at-home/README.md

 periodically, or if you susupect the JWT might have leaked you should also re-initialize the JWT.

-Firstly, remove any lines beginning `JWT_` from your `.env` file (for local development) or `production.env` (for production).
+Firstly, remove any settings beginning `JWT_` from your `.env` file (for local development) or `production.env` (for production).
 Then, from the Pipenv shell: